 On April 11, Ambassador Hill testified before the United States House Foreign Affairs Subcommittee on Asia and the Pacific.
 During his testimony, he discussed past and current relations between the United States and North Korea before answering questions from subcommittee members.

 Meet Ambassador Hill

-Ambassador Christopher Hill is the chief advisor to the chancellor for global engagement.
+Ambassador Christopher Hill is the Chief Global Adviser to the University of Denver.
 Over a 33-year foreign service career, he served six presidents and 11 secretaries of state.
 Hill led the U.S. delegation in six-party talks on the North Korea nuclear issue while assistant secretary of state for East Asia and Pacific Affairs, and was the U.S ambassador to Iraq, South Korea, Poland and Macedonia.
 He’s received numerous awards, including the State Department’s Distinguished Service Award.
 Hill was dean of the Josef Korbel School of International Studies from 2010 to 2017.